NateEag/nateeag.com/drafts/hardware-notes.md

 After I showed James a video of teletypes, he became slightly enamored of them, too.

-After some research, the elegant solution appears: TI's Silent 700 line of terminals.
+After some research, the elegant solution appeared: TI's Silent 700 line of terminals.

 They used thermal paper and a heating element, with acoustic couplers and serial ports for communicating to computers.